Mining & Quarrying in the UK

 With certain exceptions, mineral rights in Northern Ireland are vested in the Department for the Economy (DfE).
 The DfE publishes a description of the process for the award of Mineral Prospecting Licences (MPLs) and how to apply for licences to explore for and extract minerals and petroleum.
 DfE also consults publicly on applications, which are accepted on a “first come, first served” basis, although there is provision for a competitive process where there is more than one interest in an area.
-Information on mineral prospecting licences and applications and mining licences is currently available on the DfE website.
+Information on mineral prospecting licences and applications and mining licences is currently available on the DFE website.

-The Crown Estate and Crown Estate Scotland: marine licences Toggle accordion
+The Crown Estate and Crown Estate Scotland: marine licences

 The Crown Estate manages the seabed to the 12-nautical mile territorial limit and other rights including non-energy mineral rights out to 200 nautical miles in all parts of the UK excluding Scottish territorials waters and the Scottish offshore zone, where Crown Estate Scotland manages these rights.

 TCE typically awards, through a market-based tendering process, commercial agreements to companies to explore for or extract marine aggregate minerals, and it collects royalties for minerals extracted.
 All licensed application and exploration/option marine aggregate area details are published online and are available at no charge.
 TCE does not disclose contracts and agreements relating to minerals where they contain commercially confidential information.